leomrtns/leomrtns.github.io/_drafts/shallowthinking.md

 Maybe this is due to a lack of formal training in Computer Science, where they cannot take apart a data structure (abstract concept) from its implementation?

+One way of stoping the spread of wrong terms is to publications.
+Articles are a way of correcting the record, when for instance one relies upon another articles abusing the terms at the same time as it uses a proper terminology.
+However it is increasingly common to use the original offending publication as an excuse to use the degenerated term.
+Two wrongs don't make it right.

+--> this contributes to lack of conversation betweeen binfies (dont care about terms) and the more bio folks they're supposed to help (leading to speciation, lack of talk).
+So to bridge the gap we need to keep terminology correct.

 ###

 Recently another aspect of shallow knowledge is when you review a paper: if you've heard of many packages and many fancy